Poás Volcano: Crater lakes

 There are two crater lakes near the summit.
 The northern lake is known as the Laguna Caliente ("hot lagoon") and is located at a height of 2,300 m in a crater approximately 0.3 km wide and 30 m deep.
 It is one of the world's most acidic lakes.
 The acidity varies after rain and changes in volcanic activity, sometimes reaching a pH of almost 0.
 The bottom of this lake is covered with a layer of liquid sulfur.
-Acidity, lake temperature fluctuations, and a complex, toxic sulfur and iron chemistry (conjectured to be like conditions on early Earth and Mars) limits aquatic life to specially-adapted Acidiphilium bacteria.
+Acidity, lake temperature fluctuations, and a complex, toxic sulfur and iron chemistry (conjectured to be like conditions on early Earth and Mars) limits aquatic life to a specially-adapted Acidiphilium bacteria.
 Above ground, acid gases create acid rain and acid fog, causing damage to surrounding ecosystems and often irritation of eyes and lungs.

-Lake Botos, the southern lake, fills an inactive crater, which last erupted in 7500 BC.
+Lake Botos, the southern lake, fills an inactive crater, with the latest eruption in 7500 BC.
 It is cold and clear, and is surrounded by a cloud forest within the National Park boundaries.

 Eruptive history

-On May 17, 1953, an eruption occurred that started a cycle that lasted until 1956.
-At least two people were reported missing.
+On May 17, 1953, an eruption occurred that started a cycle and lasted until 1956.
+At least two people were reported missing in this incident.

 Poás was near the epicenter of a 6.1-magnitude earthquake in January 2009 that killed at least forty people and affected Fraijanes, Vara Blanca, Cinchona (the most affected area), the capital San José, and the Central Valley region of Costa Rica.

-There was also eruptive activity in 2009 involving minor phreatic eruptions and landslides within the northern active crater.
+There was also an eruptive activity in 2009 involving minor phreatic eruptions and landslides within the northern active crater.
 Poás eruptions often include geyser-like ejections of crater-lake water.

 On February 25, 2014, a webcam from the Volcanological and Seismological Observatory of Costa Rica (OVSICORI) captured the moment a dark cloud exploded about 1,000 feet in the air from a massive crater of the Poás Volcano.
 This volcano remains active today.

-Poás is one of 9 volcanoes currently monitored by the Deep Earth Carbon Degassing Project.
+Poás is one of the 9 volcanoes currently monitored by the Deep Earth Carbon Degassing Project.
 The project is collecting data on the carbon dioxide and sulfur dioxide emission rates from subaerial volcanoes.

 2017 Activity

 On April 9, 2017, National Park officials placed restrictions on visitors at Poas due to an increased volume of toxic gases at the summit crater.
-An explosion on April 12 caused park officials to close the popular park to visitors.
-The measure was termed "temporary."
-Some nearby residents were also evacuated.
+An explosion on April 12 caused the decision to close the park for visitors for a "temporary” time.
+Some nearby residents were also evacuated because of the activity.

 On April 14, 2017, two eruptions at 07:39 and 07:57 created an over three kilometer ash and vapor column.
-Further explosions occurred April 16.
+Further explosions occurred after 2 days, on April 16.